kapsakcj/nanoporeWorkflow/README.md

 This is a collection of scripts that do one thing at a time.
 For example, demultiplexing or basecalling [except for `01_basecall-w-gpu.sh` which does both :) ].

+Each script should start with `np_` to indicate the nanopore workflow.
+Then, each script should be named after one of these namespaces, to help indicate which stage of the process.
+Separate each namespace with an underscore.
+Namespaces may not have underscores in their names (e.g., a namespace of de_multiplex would be invalid.).

+* basecalling: `basecall` (can be combined with basecalling: `basecall-demux`)
+* demultiplexing: `demux_` (can be combined with basecalling: `basecall-demux`)
+* preparing the data in each barcode: `prepSample_`
+* assembly: `assemble_`
+* polishing: `polish_`

 ## Workflows

 This is a collection of workflows in the form of shell scripts.
 They `qsub` the scripts individually (except for `run_basecalling-w-gpu.sh` since the GPUs aren't available through `qsub` yet).